 Driver's Evaluation Program

 Independent living skills foster self-reliance and confidence.
 The goal of the Driver Rehab.
-Program is to help individuals with a learning disability, a physical ailment as well as overall driver safety.
+The program is to help individuals with a learning disability, a physical ailment as well as overall driver safety.

 Lymphedema is the abnormal swelling of an extremity or area due to a malfunctioning lymph system or removal or damage of lymph nodes or vessels.
 Management of this chronic and progressive disease is done through complete decongestive therapy (CDT), skin hygiene, manual lymphatic drainage (MLD), bandaging and compression and remedial exercise.

 Specialists in pediatric therapy will help your child reach his or her potential.
 Physical and Occupation Therapy will evaluate and treat motor and sensory capabilities and create a unique program to address each child’s specific needs.
 Speech Language Therapy will focus on speech and language, feeding and swallowing difficulties and neurological conditions.

 Occupational wellness combines wellness services, occupational medicine and rehabilitative services that work together to provide safe, productive work environments.

 Functional Capacity Evaluations